vtexdocs/devportal/README.md

 ### Cypress Tests

 The Cypress tests are designed to ensure the functionality and stability of the Developers Portal.
-The tests cover various aspects of the portal, including:
+The tests cover three main areas:

-- **Status of documentation pages:** Verifies that documentation pages load correctly and checks for any broken links or missing content.
-- **API reference documentation page:** Tests the functionality of the API reference page, including the sidebar collapse button, random guide page loading, title presence, and response tab functionality.
-- **API guides documentation page:** Tests the functionality of the API guides page, including the sidebar collapse button, random guide page loading, title presence, document contributor links, feedback submission, and table of contents navigation.
+1. **Documentation Pages Status Tests**
+   - Randomly selects and verifies the loading status of documentation pages
+   - Includes retry mechanisms for both run mode (3 retries) and open mode (3 retries)
+   - Logs any failed page checks for debugging purposes

+2. **API Reference Documentation Tests**
+   - Verifies sidebar functionality:
+     - Tests the collapse/expand button behavior
+     - Confirms sidebar visibility states
+   - Tests navigation:
+     - Verifies random guide page loading through sidebar navigation
+     - Ensures proper URL patterns for API reference pages
+   - Validates content:
+     - Checks for presence of API documentation title
+     - Tests response tab functionality and content visibility

+3. **API Guides Documentation Tests**
+   - Verifies sidebar functionality:
+     - Tests the collapse/expand button behavior
+     - Confirms sidebar visibility states
+   - Tests navigation:
+     - Verifies random guide page loading through sidebar navigation
+     - Ensures proper URL patterns for guide pages
+   - Validates content and features:
+     - Checks for presence of guide titles
+     - Tests document contributor links (verifies GitHub redirects)
+     - Validates feedback system:
+       - Tests feedback section visibility
+       - Verifies feedback modal functionality
+       - Tests feedback submission process
+     - Tests table of contents navigation:
+       - Verifies all headings are properly linked
+       - Tests navigation to the last section
+       - Validates scroll behavior

 #### What to Expect in Terms of Reports

 After the Cypress tests are executed, a summary report is generated.
 The report includes:

-- The total number of tests that failed.
+- The total number of tests that failed
-- Detailed information about each failing test, including the test title and the specific errors encountered.
+- Detailed information about each failing test, including:
+  - Test title and description
+  - The specific URL where the test failed
+  - The error message and stack trace

 The summary report is posted as a comment on the Pull Request, providing a quick overview of the test results.